ndd21/PHYS281/docs/gravity.md

 safely ignored.
 This is the assumption made by Euler's Method.
 The error in any given step is given by the truncation of the expansion and in this case is of order $(\Delta t)^2$.
-This error will accumulate each time the iteration is applied and hence the error in a simulation of fixed duration will be of order $\Delta t$.
+This error will accumulate each time the iteration is applied and hence the error in a simulation of fixed duration will be of order $\Delta t$ (the cumulative error will be of order $N \Delta t^2$, for $N$ time steps, where a total timespan $T$ gives $N = T/\Delta t$, and hence errors $\propto \Delta t$).
 In the following paragraphs other algorithms are introduced.
 The errors in each of these approximations is not discussed but an investigation of this could form a part of your project.

 As well as not being very accurate, for oscillatory systems the *Euler* method can be unstable.
-An alternative method called the *Euler-Cromer*, uses the velocity at the end of the step rather than the beginning of the step and should give more stable results
+An alternative method called the [*Euler-Cromer* method](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method) (or semi-implicit Euler method), uses the velocity at the end of the step rather than the beginning of the step and should give more stable results

 $$
 \begin{align}